dalek-cryptography/subtle/README.md

 barrier ([`core::hint::black_box`]).
 To use the new optimization barrier, enable the `core_hint_black_box` feature.

+Rust versions from 1.51 or higher have const generics support.
+You may enable `const-generics` feautre to have `subtle` traits implemented for arrays `[T; N]`.

 Versions prior to `2.2` recommended use of the `nightly` feature to enable an optimization barrier; this is not required in versions `2.2` and above.